Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Experimental Results

 We first compare our models to other SC approaches on the SPair-71k benchmark~\cite{min2019spair}, which contains images from 18 categories.
-We use the standard PCK$@0.1_{bbox}$ which considers a match to be correct if its prediction lies within distance $0.1 \times \max(h,w)$ of the ground truth location where $(h,w)$ is the height and width of the target object bounding box.
-Typically, supervised models report \emph{per-image} PCK, \ie the average score of each image per category, while unsupervised ones use \emph{per point} PCK, \ie the average number of correct matches per category.
-In order to properly compare performances between the two families, we recompute \emph{per-image} PCK for all models, which results in a small drop for the unsupervised models.
+We use the standard PCK$@0.1_{bbox}$ which considers a match to be correct if its prediction lies within distance $0.1 \times \max(h,w)$ of the ground truth location, where $(h,w)$ is the height and width of the target object bounding box.
+Typically, supervised models report \emph{per-image} PCK, \ie the average score of each image per-category, while unsupervised ones use \emph{per point} PCK, \ie the average number of correct matches per-category.
+In order to properly compare results between the two families, we recompute \emph{per-image} PCK for all models, which results in a small drop for the unsupervised models.

-Results in \cref{tab:Spair PCK} show that our model ranks competitively against other approaches, with a marginal $0.2\%$ performance drop on average against its backbone Geo-SC~\cite{zhang2023telling}.
-Per category results show small improvements in 9 of the categories, the highest one being $3.6\%$ on bus, and small drop on the other 9, the largest being $2.4\%$ on bottle.
+Results on seen keypoints in \cref{tab:Spair PCK} show that our model ranks competitively against other approaches, with a marginal $0.2\%$ performance drop on average against its backbone Geo-SC~\cite{zhang2023telling}.
+Per-category results show small improvements in nine of the categories, the highest one being $3.6\%$ on bus, and small drop on the other nine, the largest being $2.4\%$ on bottle.
 Overall, the differences are minor, illustrating that adding our extra objective does not interfere with the original model.

-{\bf SPair-U.} To evaluate the model's ability to generalize to unseen semantic points, we assess its performance on the introduced SPair-U keypoints using per-image PCK@0.1\textsubscript{bbox} for a like-for-like comparison.
+{\bf Unseen -- SPair-U.} To evaluate a model's ability to generalize to unseen semantic points, we assess its performance on our new SPair-U keypoints using per-image PCK@0.1\textsubscript{bbox} for a like-for-like comparison.
 We exclude the Test-time Adaptive Pose Alignment from~\cite{zhang2023telling} since it requires prior knowledge of keypoint semantics to relabel flipped keypoints, which contradicts the assumption that evaluation keypoints are unknown.